Karunya-Muddana/Native/README.md

 ```

 Leave it running in its own terminal.
 If you have ever run Steel's Docker image,
-stop that container first — it binds the same port, Docker Desktop restarts it on
+stop that container first.
+It binds the same port, Docker Desktop restarts it on
 launch, and a Linux container has no screen to draw on, so the window you came
 here for never appears. `docker ps` will show it.